waqarabbas123/Personal-Porfolio-Website/README.md

-In this repository i can make a personal portfolio website using htnml , css and javascript .
+In this repository i can make a personal portfolio website using html , css and javascript .